We may earn a commission if you click our links. See our affiliate disclosure for more information.

 Get an Air Conditioner.
 Obviously in Phoenix, everyone has central air.
 It’s needed to survive here.
 But if you don’t have central air you might want to consider a window air conditioner.
 Getting the right size unit for your space is critical.
 Too small and it won’t cool the space.
 Too large and it won’t be as effective at removing humidity.
 The smaller the unit the cheaper it will be and the less electricity it will consume.
 So you might want to consider putting it in a bedroom with the door closed.
 This will give you some relief from the heat without costing a bundle.

 But AC unit or not, these tips will keep you a bit cooler this summer.

 Keep windows covered.
-When it’s hot outside it’s best to keep the windows covered so hot sun can’t shine in.
-Curtains and blinds are the normal way to do this but in extreme temperatures you need to take extreme actions.
-In Phoenix we tape tin foil to the window for a total black out.
-If you want something that is more easily removable you can use carboard cut to the size of the window.
-Another option if you are in the market is “sun screens” These are window screens, the kind that keep bugs out when the window is open, but that have extra thick wires to provide extra sun blocking power.
-Focus on your south and west facing windows.
+When it’s hot outside it’s best to keep the windows covered so the hot sun can’t shine in.
+Curtains and blinds are the normal way to do this but in extreme temperatures, you need to take extreme actions.
+In Phoenix, we tape tin foil to the window for a total blackout.
+If you want something that is more easily removable you can use cardboard cut to the size of the window.
+Another option if you are in the market is “sun screens” These are window screens, the kind that keeps bugs out when the window is open, but that have extra thick wires to provide extra sun-blocking power.
+Focus on your south and west-facing windows.

 Fans.
 Ceiling fans move the air which will make it feel cooler.
-This means you can keep the air conditioner at a little higher temprature with the same level of comfort.
-Basically they give you a little wind chill in the house.
+This means you can keep the air conditioner at a little higher temperature with the same level of comfort.
+Basically, they give you a little wind chill in the house.

 Keep lights off.
 If you’ve ever changed a lightbulb you know they get pretty hot.
 Keep those little heaters turned off and your house will be that much cooler.